-Learning Before Adopting a Rule

-Prior to adopting a rule, an agency should gather information using appropriate methods to help inform the regulatory action it plans to take.
-An agency may wish to consider randomized or observational methods.
+ADMINISTRATIVE CONFERENCE OF THE UNITED STATES Learning from experience at this early stage can help inform an agency of how a rule should be designed.
+Another stage of the cycle lies with the design of the rule itself.
+At this stage, as an agency writes a rule, it may design it in a way that can facilitate the type of variation needed to promote learning.
+Finally, yet another stage arises after the agency has promulgated the rule.
+At this stage, agencies can consider actions, such as waivers, that can facilitate learning from experience.
+Learning Before Adopting a Rule Prior to adopting a rule, an agency should gather information using appropriate methods to help inform the regulatory action it plans to take.
+An agency will have options formay wish to consider randomized andor observational methods that it may wish to consider.
 Randomized Methods.
 Agencies can analyze existing peer-reviewed studies that incorporate a randomized design.
 They can also initiate or support new pilot programs that produce randomized study data.
-For example, if an agency were trying to determine whether a certain default rule related to saving for retirement should be required of all employers offering 401(k) plans, it might, if consistent with applicable law, seek the cooperation of some large employers to see whether they would assign randomly some of their employees to a company policy that requires them to opt into a retirement savings plan and other employees to a company policy that defaults employees into the plan but then allows them to opt out.
+For example, if an agency were trying to determine whether a certain default rule related to saving for retirement should be required of all employers offering 401(k) plans, it might, if consistent with applicable law, seek the cooperation of some large employers to see whether they would assign randomly some of their employees to a company policy that requires them to opt into a retirement saving plan and other employees to a company policy that defaults employees into the plan but then allows them to opt out.
 Such action would be voluntary by the company but random (and effectively involuntary) by the individual.
 The agency might be able to learn better which default rule will yield greater savings and then use these results to inform a decision about a regulation that would apply to all companies.
 Observational Methods.
 Agencies can also undertake observational studies prior to creating new rules.
-An agency might, for example, employ a cross-sectional research design by looking at variation in existing policies at the state level (or perhaps in other countries), taking to heart Justice Louis Brandeis's observation that "a . . . state may, if its citizens choose, serve as a laboratory; and try novel social and economic experiments without risk to the rest of the country."
-In fact, Congress has, on numerous occasions, directed agencies to analyze state-by-state variation to help determine optimal policies.
+An agency might, for example, employ a cross-sectional research design by looking at variation in existing policies at the state level (or perhaps in other countries), taking to heart Justice Louis Brandeis's observation that "a state may, if its citizens choose, serve as a laboratory; and try novel social and economic experiments without risk to the rest of the